Time It Right

 Seedlings don't have to stay as warm as germinating seeds.
 Move them away from radiators and air vents, or off the heating mat, as soon they have germinated.

-If youre using a soilless mix without compost, begin to fertilize your seedlings as soon as they get their first true leaves.
+If you're using a soil mix without compost, begin to fertilize your seedlings as soon as they get their first true leaves.
 (These leaves emerge after the little, round cotyledon leaves.)
 Water with a half-strength solution of liquid fish/seaweed fertilizer every week or two.
 Use either a spray bottle or add the fertilizer to the water you set the trays in if you're using the wick-up method described above.

 Give Them Space